 We wish to organize the international U.S. Congress simulation in Prague to enable people with similar interests and ambitions to come together, utlizing our experience from hosting international educational events, most notably the Prague Debate Sping Tournament.
 We also hope to boost local MUN and debate communities.
 There is a Czech version of Model Congress in Pilsen (a city in South-West Bohemia renowned for its beer production), a Model United Nations in Prague, and a number of high school and university debate tournaments across the country.

-PMC is run the by the Public Debate Institue (PDI), which is a non-profit, non-govermental organization established in the Czech Republic.
-Its mission is to endorse active self-development and personal growth via innovative methods of education.
-PDI was founded in 2016 as a legal entity of the Czech Technical University Debate Club.
-PMC's organizers are also PDI members.
+PMC is run the by the Public Debate Institue (PDI), which is a non-profit, non-govermental organization in the Czech Republic.
+It was founded in 2016 as a legal entity of the Czech Technical University Debate Club.
+PMC's organizers are PDI members.
 Read more about them on our Organizers & Chairs site.